vantulu/validata/README.md

 # validata

-A python module that can verify, and sanitize data given.
+A python module that can verify, and format data given.